Skip to content

 const currentKeys = Object.keys(globalObj);

-const newKeys = currentKeys.filter(key => !originalGlobalKeys.has(key));
+const newKeys = currentKeys.filter(key => !originalGlobalKeys.includes(key));

-// Clean up
+// Clean up any new globals created during test

-newKeys.forEach(key => delete globalObj[key]);
+newKeys.forEach(key => {

 });